cyrilcon/tg-notify-bot/README.md

 The project uses the **pytest** library for testing.

-During test execution, the Telegram bot will send two test messages.
-The first time, only a markdown-formatted message is sent, without any attached documents.
-The second time, the same message is sent but with an attached file `document.txt`.
+During test execution, the Telegram bot will send a series of test messages.
+These tests cover different scenarios such as sending a message with or without an attachment, and with or without an inline button.

 ### **Running Tests:**